fastrgv/Asud/README.md

 This is why guessing techniques may be acceptable to some.

-That said, I have found one puzzle, so far, that resides in the directory ~/puzzles/impossible/ that refuses to be solved without some sort of guessing.
+That said, I have found 3 puzzles, so far, that reside in the directory ~/puzzles/impossible/ that refuse to be solved without some sort of guessing.
 And here is the solution method for this type:

+* Save the puzzle state.
 * choose a cell with only 2 candidates.
 One works, and one fails.
-Save the puzzle state.
 * eliminate one, then use a combination of KeyCell or X-Cycle tests to fully ramify until reaching either a contradiction or solution.
 * if a contradiction occurs, you will see one or more empty cells; i.e. where all candidates have been eliminated.
 In this case, restore the saved puzzle state and choose the other candidate.

 This approach is repeatable, if necessary, but I have not yet found a sudoku puzzle where repeating is necessary.